MiguelVis/app_template/README.md

 It uses the [W3.CSS framework](https://www.w3schools.com/w3css/) and [Font Awesome](http://fontawesome.io/) for the icons.

-The background image comes from [pixabay.com](https://pixabay.com/es/illustrations/%C3%A1frica-am%C3%A9rica-asia-atl%C3%A1ntico-15428/) by paulina, November 9, 2016.
+The background image comes from [pixabay.com](https://pixabay.com/es/illustrations/%C3%A1frica-am%C3%A9rica-asia-atl%C3%A1ntico-15428/).

 It uses also some libraries I have developed: